mahmoudesmail/tu-wien-data-science-summaries/cogviz - cognitive foundations of visualization 193.142/mc.md

 - d) false - while this is a benefit, it's not the primary reason based on the trichromacy theory discussed in the slides.

 ---

+**question**: in a visualization of disease prevalence changes over time, you notice it's difficult to distinguish between positive and negative changes. what might be the underlying issue?

+- a) the color space used is not perceptually uniform
+- b) the visualization is using too many colors
+- c) the color encoding doesn't account for the sign of the change
+- d) the monitor's color calibration is incorrect

+answer:

+- a) false - could be an issue but not the primary problem.
+- b) false - the number of colors wasn't mentioned as an issue.
+- c) true - the color encoding doesn't account for the sign of the change. diverging color scales could be helpful.
+- d) false - possible, but this wouldn't affect all viewers.

+---

+**question**: based on the opponent process theory, which of the following color combinations would be IMPOSSIBLE for humans to perceive?

+- a) reddish-orange
+- b) yellowish-green
+- c) bluish-red
+- d) greenish-red

+answer:

+- a) false - possible color combination.
+- b) false - possible color combination.
+- c) false - this would be an unconventional way to describe purple.
+- d) true - according to the opponent process theory, we never describe colors as reddish-green or greenish-red, as these are opposite ends of the same perceptual channel.

+---

+**question**: if you were designing a color picker for artists, which color space would be most appropriate to use?

+- a) rgb
+- b) hsv
+- c) cie lab
+- d) hcl

+answer:

+- a) false - rgb is not intuitive for specifying colors.
+- b) true - hsv is very intuitive and natural for specifying colors, making it ideal for artists who think in terms of hue, saturation, and value.
+- c) false - while perceptually uniform, cie lab is not as intuitive as hsv for artistic purposes.
+- d) false - while hcl is both uniform and relatively intuitive, hsv is more commonly used and understood by artists.

+---

 # chapter 4